Prophylactic cranial radiotherapy (PCR)

 Headaches

 Some people have headaches during treatment.
-This can happen in the first few days after starting PCR.
+You may get headaches in the first few days after starting PCR.
 It is important to tell the staff looking after you if you have a headache.
 Your doctor may prescribe painkillers, or sometimes steroids.

 Feeling sick